eins78/Bachelor/Verteidigung/index.md

 is still to hard.

 <aside class="notes">
+  - books
+  - scientific papers
+  - any large body of text, really

   Especially when compared to other media: \
 Graphic, Audio, Video, …
 If we look at Video: There is software not only for editing,